-EPSON®, EasyMP®, Instant Off®, PowerLite®, and Quick Corner® are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.
+EPSON®, Instant Off®, PowerLite®, and Quick Corner® are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.

-Accolade® and PrivateLine® are registered trademarks; DuetTM and SizeWiseTM are trademarks; and Epson StoreTM and Extra CareTM are service marks of Epson America, Inc.
+Accolade® and PrivateLine® are registered trademarks; DuetTM, and SizeWiseTM are trademarks; and Extra CareSM is a service mark of Epson America, Inc.